Mark Bunker: Project Chanology

-Clearwater City Council Run
+Clearwater City Council

 On June 21, 2019, Bunker announced that he would be running for Clearwater City Council in the March 2020 election.
 Among his campaign issues were demanding accountability and openness from the leaders of the Church of Scientology.
 His campaign was endorsed by Scientology and the Aftermath hosts Leah Remini and Mike Rinder.
-On March 17, 2020, Bunker was elected to the Clearwater City Council.
+On March 17, 2020, Bunker was elected to the Clearwater City Council for a four-year term.
+When the mayor abruptly resigned, the city council chose Bunker on April 4, 2023 to fill in as vice-mayor until the next election, a position that is rotated amongst the council members.
+Bunker ran for re-election to the Clearwater City Council, and in March 2024 he lost his council seat to Ryan Cotton.